-PA190 Contract Law
+PA190 Contract Law 4.0 quarter credit hours

 This course provides students with a general understanding of contract law, concentrating on types of contracts, contract formation, and capacity to contract, contract legality, contract performance, discharge, and contract elements.
 The student will also learn about breach of contract, remedies for breach, and the defenses to these claims.
 The student will further learn about Article 2 of the Uniform Commercial Code and statutory regulation of contracts.